-Tech issues, even small ones, can have an enormous impact on customer experience.
+Tech issues, even small ones, can have an enormous impact on experience.
 Today's contact centers are extremely complex, featuring multiple communication channels, self-service applications, routing schemes, agent groups and vendor equipment.
 Often times, companies may not even know there is an issue until it is reported by a customer.
 Frustrated customers today have no problem taking their business elsewhere, and they're likely to tell others about their experience.
 A complaint that a few years ago would have been aired to a small circle of family and friends can now easily reach thousands, potentially even millions, via social media.

 To illustrate this point, consider the global retailer attempting to provide better service with a CTI screen pop via its newly deployed system.
 Unfortunately, they experienced multiple integration issues.
 Although everything worked properly at low call volumes, the solution was not able to handle peak loads.
 The screen pop response time went from less than two seconds to an astounding 38 seconds.